ScottTorzewski/BioSignal-PCB-System/Week1/Day3.md

 For our portable fluorescein reader, I selected a Hamamatsu S1223 PIN photodiode.
 It has good responsivity near 515 nm, a low dark current, low capacitance, and a PCB/TO-style package for easy alignment.

 ## 🧩 Challenges
-Today's challenege was designing the analog front-end of the device to be optimized based on the requirements.
-I didn't want to make an ordinary transimpedance amplifier or voltage follower circuit, so I revieiwed my microelectronics textbook to come up with something new.
+Today's challenege was researching the analog front-end of the device to be optimized based on the requirements.
+I want to explore the technical characteristics of the electronics in depth before I commit to anything.

 ## 🥅 Goals
-Tomorrow, I would like to flesh out the physical design of the device.
-I plan to begin with a system-level block diagram and build my way up towards a technical sketch, and ultimately a schematic to be implemented as a PCB.
+Tomorrow, I would like to finish the analog circuit design, including any calculations and diagrams.